 The Science Behind Dust Suppression

-- Very fine droplets evaporate before they can bind to dust.
+Very small droplets may evaporate before they contact the dust.

 Applications & Best Practices for Dust Control